gitrdm/ranked_programming/README.md

 ## References

 - Rienstra, Tjitze.
 "Ranked Programming."
-(Original Racket implementation paper).
+(Original Racket implementation paper and racket project https://github.com/tjitze/ranked-programming.).
 - Spohn, Wolfgang.
 (2012). *The Laws of Belief: Ranking Theory and Its Philosophical Applications*.
 Oxford University Press.
 ISBN-10: 0199697507, ISBN-13: 978-0199697502.
 - For algorithmic details, see the background document: `docs/Background/Ranking Theory Algorithmic Realization_.md` (in this repository), which discusses c-representations, conditionalization, and computational implementations of Ranking Theory.